Home > An Ojibwa Native Artist > The New Boots

-This was the day we got our new boots.
-Mom had made them from moose hide that she'd tanned during the Fall hunting season.
-They were trimmed with strips of beaver fur and decorated with beads sewn onto black velveteen.
+Mom had made them from a moose hide that she'd spent more than a week tanning during the Fall hunting season.
+The boots were trimmed with strips of beaver fur (which she also trapped and tanned) and they were decorated with beads sewn onto black velveteen which was attached to the vamp.

 My brother and I are rushing outside to test the quality of our mother's workmanship... we want to see how far we can slide!